 |Case Name||Familiar Names and Terms||District or Division||Overview|

-Blake Rubin, 30, of Huntington Valley, PA, Chase Rubin 28, of Rydal, PA, and Justin Diaczuk, 31, of Philadelphia, PA, were recently charged with running a multi-million dollar telemarketing scam.
+Adrian Rubin, in the Philadelphia area was recently charged with running a multi-million dollar telemarketing scam.
 According to the information, the defendants duped more than 70,000 people into buying what they falsely marketed as a general-purpose credit card that customers could use to buy merchandise over the internet and improve their credit.

 |United States v.
 Chad Klingman||Doing business as Platinum trust Cards||USAO - Pennsylvania, Eastern||